MICHELE NORRIS, Host:

 SHAPIRO: But Republicans did not change their strategy from day one to day two.
 This afternoon, Republican Senator Jon Kyl of Arizona asked Kagan about Marshall again.

-Senator JON KYL (Republican, Arizona; Member, Senate Judiciary Committee): Do you believe then that he would have agreed with Justice Roberts that if the big guy has the law on his side, the big guy wins, if the little guy does, then the little guy wins?
+JON KYL: Do you believe then that he would have agreed with Justice Roberts that if the big guy has the law on his side, the big guy wins, if the little guy does, then the little guy wins?
 Or would he have expressed it more along the lines that there's too much agreement with the corporate interests and big business, as one of my colleagues put it?